-We hypothesized that the CO2 released immediately following moisture adjustment, i.e. the rewetting pulse, would be older than the CO2 released during the second enclosure period.
-However, in contrast to our expectations, we did not find a significant difference in ∆14C-CO2 between these two respiration periods.
+There are competing hypotheses for the source of CO2 released immediately following moisture adjustment, many of which seek to explain the increase in respiration seen immediately following rewetting as well as the subsequent return to basal respiration rates (Fierer & Schimel, 2003; Williams & Xia, 2009; Kaiser et al., 2015; Warren, 2016; Slessarev et al., 2020).
+Due to the often dramatic differences in respiration rates between the rewetting period and subsequent respiration (e.g. Fig. 1) these authors posit differences in the substrates fueling rewetting versus subsequent respiration.
+However, we did not find a significant difference in ∆14C-CO2 between these two respiration periods.
 This finding was true for all of the samples in which we measured ∆14C-CO2 in both the rewetting pulse period and a second enclosure period (Fig. 3).
-These results suggest that the change in substrate availability initiated by air-drying and rewetting is not limited to the rewetting pulse.
+These results suggest that the change in substrate availability initiated by air-drying and rewetting may not be limited to the rewetting pulse.

 There is a large body of literature that provides evidence for different chemistry of the substrates fueling the rewetting pulse compared to that of the substrates fueling basal respiration (Franzluebbers et al., 2000; Wu and Brooks, 2005; Xiang et al., 2008; Williams and Xia, 2009).
 However, as other recent work has shown, persistence of soil organic matter is not soley due to chemistry (Lützow et al., 2006; Marschner et al. 2008; Schmidt et al.; 2011; Dungait et al., 2012).
-The similarity in ∆14C across substrates utilized in the rewetting pulse and the second enclosure period that likely diverge in chemistry is therefore in line with the modern paradigm (Lehmann and Kleber, 2015; Lehmann et al. 2020).
+The similarity in ∆14C across substrates utilized in the rewetting pulse and the second enclosure period, despite likely diverging in chemistry (cf. change in δ13C-CO2, Table 3 and Supplemental Fig. 3), is therefore in line with the modern paradigm (Lehmann and Kleber, 2015; Lehmann et al., 2020).
 Alternatively, microbial recycling over the relatively short duration of the incubations in this study (mean = 9 d) could also explain the lack of change in ∆14C-CO2 between enclosure periods.
 For context, we note that the mean amount of CO2 respired in the incubations in this study was 0.8 percent of the initial total soil organic carbon.
 This microbial recycling hypothesis is also supported by the shifts in δ13C observed between the rewetting pulse and the second enclosure period, which we did find to be significant.

 4.5.
 Implication of δ13C-CO2 shifts following drying and rewetting

-The consistent enrichment in δ13C-CO2 seen following both the air-dry/rewet + storage treatment and the air-dry/rewet treatment (Table 3, Supplemental Fig. 3) could . recycling has been shown to lead toenrichment (Wynn et al., 2005), and to be enhanced following air-drying and rewetting (Brödlin et al., 2019; Slessarev et al., 2020). for the rewetting pulse is derived from microbes that have been dormant for decades in ∆14C-CO2
+The consistent enrichment in δ13C-CO2 seen following both the air-dry/rewet + storage treatment and the air-dry/rewet treatment (Table 3, Supplemental Fig. 3) could have multiple possible causes.
+Microbial recycling has been shown to lead to δ13C enrichment (Wynn et al., 2005), and to be enhanced following air-drying and rewetting (Brödlin et al., 2019; Slessarev et al., 2020).
+If the carbon substrate responsible for the rewetting pulse is derived from mobilization of older, microbially processed and/or mineral-associated C, increases in ∆14C-CO2 and δ13C-CO2 such as

 Table 3.